Multi Factor Authentication Solutions

 Who has access to your company’s network?
 At first glance, the answer may seem simple: your employees.
-However, if your business is one of many which does not utilize multifactor authentication (MFA), you may be unintentionally exposing your employees’ accounts to hacking attempts.
-In this article, we take a closer look at what MFA is and why it is such an important tool in the digital age.
+However, if your business is one of many which does not utilize multifactor authentication (MFA) solutions, you may be unintentionally exposing your employees’ accounts to hacking attempts.
+In this article, we take a closer look at what MFA security is and why it is such an important tool in the digital age.

 For readers who are unfamiliar with the concept, MFA is a method of authentication which requires users to provide one or more additional proof of identity besides their password.
-The goal of MFA is to validate that the person logging is who they claim to be, and to prevent malicious hackers from authenticating into your network.
+The goal of multi factor authentication solutions is to validate that the person logging is who they claim to be, and to prevent malicious hackers from authenticating into your network.
 It may seem irrational at first, but MFA is one of the most vital security improvements an organization can make, particularly those leveraging cloud services like Microsoft Office 365.

-Google recently found that only 37% of Americans currently use MFA, while according to Microsoft, 99.9% of Microsoft Enterprise accounts that get hacked do not use MFA.
+Google recently found that only 37% of Americans currently use MFA security, while according to Microsoft, 99.9% of Microsoft Enterprise accounts that get hacked do not use MFA.
 The correlation is clear: by challenging users to utilize more than one-factor of authentication, it’s unlikely that hackers will be able to obtain entry.
 These multiple factors can be separated into three specific categories; something you know, something you have, and something you are.

 Most often, this is a password (or preferably, a passphrase), and your computer is challenging you to remember a string of characters to prove you are who you say you are.
 In concept, this should be the most secure method to prove your identity, since only you should know the correct characters and order to use.
 However, this method relies heavily on human memory, and it is technically possible for malicious software to correctly guess your password.
 It's also easy for your password to be lost or stolen, including through a breach.